aphrc-dswb/dswb-open-science-capacity-wg/ways-of-working/index.md

 **Ways of Working** is a phrase that describes how people participate, collaborate, and interrelate.
 Also known as working agreements, team arrangements, shared expectations, ground rules and group understandings.

-Open science projects use open practices in shaping and delivering on their vision, values, principles, norms, policies, culture and project information required to work openly.
+Open science projects use open practices in shaping and delivering on their vision, mission, norms, policies, culture and project information required to work openly.
 Read about open science and our commitment to adopting open practices on our website](https://dswb.africa/open-science/).
 ```
-This handbook provides ways and working recommended to work in DSWB.
-Resources in this handbook have been centralised in collaboration with the members of our community through their contributions to the Open Science and Capacity Building Working Group meetings.

-In collaboration with our community members, we apply and standardise these ways of working, aiming to engage all community members through inclusive, equitable, and thoughtful approaches.
+In collaboration with our community members, we co-develop, centralise and build a shared understanding of our ways of working, aiming to engage all community members through inclusive, equitable, and thoughtful approaches.

-With a goal to enable inclusive collaboration, good practices for ways of working in data science will enable our community members to engage in the co-development of the DSWB projects, share and utilise resources effectively, and contribute to their positive impact.
+With a goal to enable respectful collaboration, practices described across this handbook will enable our community members to engage in the co-development of the DSWB projects, share and utilise resources effectively, and contribute to the positive impact.

-In all our working practices we aim to apply open practices to ensure that all members have opportunities and pathways to lead initiatives and receive recognition in line with the project goals.
+In all our work, we aim to apply open practices to ensure that all members have clarity, opportunities and pathways to lead initiatives and receive recognition in line with the project goals.

-## Project Background

-The three main objectives of this project are to: 1) strengthen data systems in Pathfinder countries, 2) develop a sustainable environment for collaborative AI/ML platforms, and 3) create a user-friendly platform for AI and Machine Learning (AI/ML) tools.

-The impact of inequality in data availability and access is evident, particularly in resource-limited settings like many African nations.
-DSWB will leverage artificial intelligence and machine learning (AI/ML) to bridge existing gaps in data accessibility, infrastructure, and expertise.
-This African institution-led initiative aims to foster a collaborative environment that empowers African nations to harness the full potential of AI/ML for improving health outcomes.
+## Who is this handbook for?

 This handbook on ways pf working is for all members contributing to DSWB from across the Pathfinder Countries, Technical Partners and their networks.